haydfree/haydfree/README.md

-VP of executive management of coding execution
+VP of executive management of coding execution at incorporated business corp of business, inc.